31 Oct 2024

 • Closing music as mourners depart.

-Where can you hold a non-religious funeral?
+Where can you hold a humanist funeral?

 A humanist funeral service can be held anywhere that isn’t a church or place of worship.
 Although they usually take place at a crematorium, cemetery, or natural burial site, they can also be held at a place that was special to the deceased such as: